Selimach/visualization/Mobility and Transportation/Cartography_city/maps.md

 Selim Ach
 11/20/2020

-The objectif is to plot on a map some features of the city of Geneva including bike paths and alos main train station.
-This visualisation can be complemented by other information if available, such as road traffic during the
+The objective is to plot on a map some features of the city of Geneva including bike paths and also main train station.
+This visualization can be complemented by other information if available, such as road traffic during the
     day.